nxrighthere/ValveSockets-CSharp/README.md

 `ConnectionState.ProblemDetectedLocally` a disruption in the connection has been detected locally.
 Attempts to send further messages will fail.
 Any remaining received messages in the queue are available.
 The connection still exists from an API perspective and must be closed to free up resources.

 #### ConfigurationString
-Definitions of configuration strings for appropriate configuration functions:
+Definitions of configuration strings for appropriate functions:

 `ConfigurationString.ClientForceRelayCluster` code of relay cluster to use.
 If not empty, only relays in that cluster will be used.